KelvCodes/portfolio/README.md

-This is a Next.js app using TailwindCss and Typ
+This is a Next.js app using TailwindCss and Type